lbdvriesGT/pymed/README.md

 #### What is added in this fork?
 - MeSH Terms specified as "mesh"
+- References used in the article as described in the PubMed Database, specified as "references"

 ## Installation
 This fork can be installed by running the following code in python: